2020 AAAS Mass Media Fellow at Science Friday

 Advice for those thinking about applying…

-Go ahead and apply, even if you don’t think science communication is a career option, but is something that you like you should go ahead and apply, this experience will provide a fresh set of eyes.
+Go ahead and apply, even if you don’t think science communication is a career option but is something that you like you should go ahead and apply, this experience will provide a fresh set of eyes.
 If it’s something you care about, just apply for it.
 This is a great opportunity to branch out and experience things that are not available to you as a grad student.
 And that’s awesome.

 I do.
 And that will be the one I wrote about the Peruvian boiling river.

 I work in Michigan and I have seen the story online about this scientist that grew up in Peru and she heard about this boiling river.
-As a grad student she wrote a grant to explore and map the microbes of this river.
-It was the full life circle story, I pitched this to Science Friday, and it was and amazing story, they loved it.
+As a grad student, she wrote a grant to explore and map the microbes of this river.
+It was the full life circle story, I pitched this to Science Friday, and it was an amazing story, they loved it.
 But there was more than meet the eye.
 The scientist had a team that took great pictures so it had the potential to be a great written article in addition to a segment and we both spoke Spanish.
 This because a great opportunity to pilot a multilingual segment and I was lucky enough that they were willing to give it a try!

 I got to talk to her about how she interacted with the river community.
 The people around the river use the sacred river for healing and in different aspects of their lives.
 In some instances, scientists tool samples to the community and discovered with them what was in the samples that they gathered.
-I got to do the story in Spanish and for the first time my parents and my family could listen and understand.
+I got to do the story in Spanish and for the first time, my parents and my family could listen and understand.
 I could finally say look, I am not just at my home sitting around playing Animal Crossing, I am doing these cool segments!

-One of the feedbacks from this segment that really warmed my heart was that the scientist grandmother, she lives in Peru, got a chance to listen to the interview podcast and told us how much she loved it and was so happy she could understand it.
+One of the feedbacks from this segment that really warmed my heart was that the scientist grandmother, who lives in Peru, got a chance to listen to the interview podcast and told us how much she loved it and was so happy she could understand it.
 This is the power of sharing science across different languages because there are so many people who partake in science.
 I had the chance to share this story with a wider audience, including my family, that’s why it was one of my favorite stories.

 To view all of Dr. Rodríguez Benítez’s Science Friday stories, visit: https://www.sciencefriday.com/person/attabey-rodriguez-benitez/